Restraining orders can go by several names. They are also called protective orders or orders of protection.

 How Do New York’s Restraining Orders Provide Protection?

 A limited order of protection allows the other person to maintain a degree of contact with you.
-This may be helpful if you share children, and the children are safe from their abuse.
+This may be helpful if you share children and the children are safe from abuse.
 The abuser cannot threaten, harass, abuse, or harm you under this order.

-A full order or protection is much stricter.
-It prohibits the abuser from coming near you, your job, your school, or other places you frequent like your regular grocery store.
+A complete order or protection is much stricter.
+It prohibits the abuser from coming near you, your job, school, or other places you frequent, like your regular grocery store.
 It also provides the same anti-abuse provisions as a limited order.

 Our firm can help you obtain a protective order when you need one.
 If you already have a temporary order against your abuser, we can help you prepare for a final order.
 For a free consultation, call (516) 514-3868 or contact us online.